metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 - Cast the reverse of feign death - feign life - on a corpse
 - Disguise a corpse as the corpse of another

-### dhauidas
+### Brush with Death

-Beginning at 10th level, you remember how you died
+Beginning at 10th level, you remember how you died or came to the brink of death.

+You gain the ability to project a vision of this experience into the minds of others.
+As an action, you can cause each creature in a 10-foot cube originating from you to make a Wisdom saving throw against your warden spell save DC.
+The creatures that fail their saving throws are all frightened by you until the end of your next turn.

+Once you use this feature, you can't use it again until you finish a short or long rest.

 ### Spectral Vision